Assessing Universal Relations for Rapidly Rotating Neutron Stars: Insights from an Interpretable Deep Learning Perspective: ``Deep'' Universal relations INFERENCE EXPLAINABILITY

 Motivated by the seemingly minor mean contribution of the feature $\chi$ observed in the SHAP analysis, we further investigate the underlying universal behavior of $\bar{M}_4$ with respect to the parameters $C$, $\bar{Q}$, and $\bar{S}_3$.
 In this case, the regression model that best captures the data trend is expressed as

 with its predictive performance on the test set summarized in Table \ref{tab:M4bar_surface_fit_eval_meas_v2}.

-In this formulation, the regression hypersurface in Eq. (\ref{eq:M4_hypersurface_fit_v2}) accurately reproduces the test data, achieving a maximum relative error of $\leq 7.52\%$, which marks an improvement over the previous model parametrized by Eq. (\ref{eq:M4_hypersurface_fit}) in terms of the maximum fractional deviation metric.
+In this formulation, the regression hypersurface in Eq. (\ref{eq:M4_hypersurface_fit_v2}) accurately reproduces the test data, achieving a maximum relative error of $\leq 7.52\%$.
+This represents an improvement with respect to the maximum fractional deviation evaluation measure compared to the model in Eq. (\ref{eq:M4_hypersurface_fit}), while maintaining a simpler parametrization.
 Therefore, it demonstrates consistent performance across diverse EoS models, establishing it also as a well-defined EoS-insensitive relation.
 In contrast to the previous model (with only $0.6\%$ of stellar configurations exceeding $1\%$ deviation), the current simplest one yields $2.38\%$ of NSs with deviations above this threshold.
 Moreover, as with the previous $\bar{M}_4$ DL model, the distribution of errors exhibits no apparent systematic trends, indicating a random variance across the $(C, \bar{Q}, \bar{S}_3)$ parameter space.
 An assessment of the model's error distribution across the employed EoS categories reveals that the hadronic class exhibits the largest maximum relative deviation, primarily attributed to the {\it TM1e} EoS model.
 In contrast, the hybrid and hyperonic classes exhibit notably lower relative errors, restricted to approximately $5.56\%$ and $4.32\%$, respectively.
 These deviations are chiefly driven by the {\it QHC19-D} and {\it DS(CMF)-3} EoS models.